jiffij/pii-classification/README.md

 # Project Description

-This project used SHA-RNN and MobileBERT to predict Personal Identity Information (PII).
+This project used SHA-RNN and MobileBERT to classify Personal Identity Information (PII).
+The dataset is collected from Kaggle (The Learning Agency Lab - PII Data Detection)[https://www.kaggle.com/competitions/pii-detection-removal-from-educational-data].

 |Training Setting                              | SHA-RNN | MobileBERT |
 |-----------------------------------|----------|------------|